top of page

 About

-Dr Rim Irscheid is a researcher in the field of contemporary sound production and curation across Lebanon and the Palestinian diaspora in Germany.
-She is currently looking at how memory, autobiographical, and sensory aspects of urban living are reflected in sound and multimedia installations.
+I am a researcher in the field of contemporary sound production and curation from the SWANA region.
+My current research examines how memory, autobiographical, and sensory aspects of urban living are reflected in sound and multimedia installations from Palestine, Egypt and Lebanon.

-Drawing on ethnographic observations from Beirut, Cairo, and Berlin, she looks at the way musicians experience, remember, and care, for their city and fellow citizens in a place that evokes intense feelings of both belonging and alienation.
-The focus lies on cultural policy decisions and political dimensions of public life that inform the productive capacities of musicians and citizens and their sonic outputs.
+Drawing on ethnographic observations from Beirut, Cairo, and Berlin, my research looks at how musicians experience, remember, and care, for their city and fellow citizens in a place that evokes intense feelings of both belonging and alienation.
+The focus lies on cultural policy decisions and political dimensions of public life that inform the productive capacities of musicians, their archival initiatives and sonic outputs.

 Education